|Technicians working inside an evacuation zone around the plant have attached power cables to all reactors [Reuters]|

-The scare comes after workers at the nuclear plant were briefly evacuated after clouds of what was thought to be either smoke or steam were seen rising from the complex.
+Workers battling to repair the Fukushima Daiichi nuclear plant in Japan were briefly evacuated after clouds of what was thought to be either smoke or steam were seen rising from the quake-stricken complex.

 Japan’s nuclear safety agency said steam was believed to be coming off a spent nuclear fuel pool at reactor No.2, and white haze was detected above reactor No. 3.